 We hope you all had a super summer break.
 We're very excited to welcome our pupils back for a new year, with lots of fun activities and learning planned.
-If you have any questions, please just ask during drop off and pick up times.
-You can also email CCWalshaw@bury.gov.uk marked for the attention of Miss Bird and I will endeavour to respond to you as quickly as possible.
+If you have any questions, please email CCWalshaw@bury.gov.uk marked for the attention of Miss Bird or post on Seesaw and we will endeavour to respond to you as quickly as possible.
 Below you will find the information regarding the curriculum coverage.

 * Monday 6th January- The term begins.